flutter/website/platform-channels.md

 ---

 This guide describes how to write custom platform-specific code.
-If you just want to use existing platform-specific plugins, please see [platform plugins](/platform-plugins/).
+If you just want to use call platform-specific code in existing packages, please see [using packages](/using-packages/).

 * TOC
 {:toc}

-Flutter uses a flexible system that allows you to call platform-specific APIs whether available in Java code on Android, or in ObjectiveC or Swift code on iOS.
+Flutter uses a flexible system that allows you to call platform-specific APIs whether available in Java or Kotlin code on Android, or in ObjectiveC or Swift code on iOS.

 Flutter's platform-specific API support does not rely on code generation, but rather on a flexible message passing style: